gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 If we think about the PA line of devices, the PA-8500 was released in 1988, and it's predecessor the (emoji-less) PA-7000 was released in 1987.
 So maybe the emoji set was created around this time?
 We can get closer by looking at a couple of characters present in the emoji that give us [a clue to the date of creation](https://srad.jp/~yasuoka/journal/495877/).
 That is indeed the case with the Sharp PI-4000 and WD-A521.

-The characters ○金 and ○ビ were invented by the author [Kazuhiro Watanabe](https://ja.wikipedia.org/wiki/渡辺和博#○金・○ビ) in 1984 in his book [Kinkonkan](https://www.amazon.co.jp/dp/4072734365).
+The characters [○金 and ○ビ](https://ja.wikipedia.org/wiki/渡辺和博#○金・○ビ) (meaning "rich" and "poor") were invented by the author [Kazuhiro Watanabe](https://ja.wikipedia.org/wiki/渡辺和博#○金・○ビ) in 1984 in his book [Kinkonkan](https://www.amazon.co.jp/dp/4072734365) which was later [made into a movie](https://www.nikkatsu.com/movie/26211.html).
 These were quickly accepted into Japanese vocabulary, and they won a buzzword award at the time.
 And they are right there in the Sharp emoji, represented as characters enclosed in circles.
 They were in common use throughout Japan's bubble-era, 1986-1991.
 The words eventually fell out of fashion and are now considered obsolete.
 It's interesting to note that they are not featured in either the [1997 SoftBank](https://emojipedia.org/softbank/1997) or [1999 NTT DoCoMo](https://emojipedia.org/docomo/1999) emoji sets.

 ----